 - Bonnets

 - Bonnets are valve components that ensure the safe sealing of the passage.
 It is either bolted or screwed to the valve body so that it can be removed for replacement or maintenance.
-Based on application, various types of valve bonnets include bolt bonnets, screw-in bonnets, union bonnets, and pressure seal bonnets.
+Based on application, various valve bonnets include bolt bonnets, screw-in bonnets, union bonnets, and pressure seal bonnets.

 Types of Sluice Valves